- Are there any prerequisites for these courses?

 - After you withdraw, please contact the Dean of Students Office for additional information if you are withdrawing for medical reasons or for a retroactive medical withdrawal.

 Tuition and fees for online courses at the University of Florida must be paid with a credit card (MasterCard, VISA, American Express, or Discover) or check (EFT/ACH, US banks only).
-There is a 2.6% non-refundable service charge when using a credit card as the method of payment.
+There is a non-refundable service charge when using a credit card as the method of payment.
 Unfortunately, most fee waivers are not accepted for Distance Education courses.
 To see if a military waiver can be used for a particular course, please contact the Veteran’s Affairs department in the Registrar’s office at 352-294-2948 or VAcounselor@ufl.edu.
-State of Florida employee tuition waivers are accepted for some courses but not all.
-Courses accepting state employee waivers are noted in the Registration Cost section of the course web-page.
+State of Florida employee tuition waivers are accepted for most courses but not all.

-Unfortunately, we do not offer scholarships, however see Bright Futures question for more information.
+Unfortunately, we do not offer scholarships for our online courses and programs.
 Additionally, tuition and fees for online courses at the University of Florida must be paid with a credit card or check.
 Therefore when considering financial aid sources, a student loan is the most advisable option.
 We recommend doing an internet search for “private educational loans” and checking that they will fund a “less than half-time student” if you are only taking one 3 credit course.
-You can contact Matt Stubbington (352-273-5999) in the University’s Student Financial Affairs office for more information.
+You can contact the University of Florida Office of Student Financial Aid and Scholarships for more information.

-Students need to contact their own financial aid office and receive permission to be a “transient” student (*Note that this is different than using a Transient application).
+Students need to contact their own financial aid office and receive permission to be a “transient” student.
+Please note that this is different than using a Transient application.
 Be sure to include in the application that the course is unique (not offered at their home institution).
-Once they receive approval from their office to become a transient student, they will be reimbursed for the class at the following rates:
+Once you receive approval from your office to become a transient student, you will be reimbursed for the class at the following rates:

 $77 per credit hour (medallion award)